Leixlip Spa: Operation

 A caricature of the Leixlip Spa and its attendant crowds is held in the Robinson Collection of Caricatures at Trinity College Dublin.

+The popularity of the Louisa Bridge Spa waned later on, and it is noted that after 1820 people just stopped visiting.

 The Conservation Management Plan for the Leixlip Spa, commissioned by the Heritage Council (Ireland), notes that there are no other examples of such a thermal Bath architectural construction in Ireland.

+20th century

-The popularity of the Louisa Bridge Spa waned later on, and it is noted that after 1820 people just stopped visiting.
-The Spa remained neglected for many years, until 1972 when An Foras Forbartha (who were later absorbed into the Environmental Protection Agency (Ireland)) reported the area as being of scientific interest.
+The spa remained neglected for many years, until 1972 when An Foras Forbartha (who were later absorbed into the Environmental Protection Agency (Ireland)) reported the area as being of scientific interest.
 In 1974 the Royal Canal Amenities Group was formed to restore the Canal and surrounding areas.
 In 1975 the Kildare Branch of An Taisce did restoration work on the Leixlip Spa and there has been much restoration and maintenance work done by several local groups since then - a full timeline history of the development of the Leixlip Spa is included in the 2009/10 Conservation Plan for the Spa.

 To preserve the spa, a committee was set up from members of Leixlip Town Council, Kildare County Council, An Taisce, Duchas and the Irish National History Museum.

 The Louisa Bridge Spa lies along the Great Famine Heritage Trail and a sculpture of a pair of bronze shoes is located close to the Leixlip Spa, commemorating the travel of Strokestown's Famine Emigrants from Roscommon to Dublin.

 Folklore

 A document from the Manuscript Collection of Ireland at Dúchas (Irish Folklore Commission) describes folklore information collected in 1938 about the Spa – known as the Iron Spa or the Iron Well.
 Here the Spa is described as having the cure for eye problems and chilblains.
-A small worm was thought to live in the waters, and this would be placed between two pieces of cloth and held to the eyes to cure ‘weak eyes’.
+A small worm was thought to live in the waters, and this would be placed between two pieces of cloth and held to the eyes to cure 'weak eyes'.
 It is noted that some people left the pieces of cloth on the nearby briars, however, more did not as there was no saint associated with this well.
-There were two other wells in Leixlip associated with saints: St Catherine’s Well and St Columcille’s Well.Well.
+There were two other wells in Leixlip associated with saints: St Catherine's Well and St Columcille's Well.